Fire Safety in the Home

 Most fatal fires occur in the home and winter is a high-risk time.
 A faulty electrical appliance or washing left too close to a heater could have disastrous consequences, causing major structural damage and exposing family members to harm.

 Fortunately there are a few simple things you can do to help protect your family from the dangers of fire.
 Taking the time to regularly check risk areas, making sure you have a working smoke alarm, and preparing a home fire escape plan, can give you a greater chance of avoiding and escaping the devastating effects of fire.
 Make sure that you and your family are prepared for a house fire!
-Fire safety services and fire extinguishers Sydney
+Fire safety services and fire extinguisher Sydney.

 PROTECT YOUR HOME WITH OUR HOME FIRE SAFETY KITS